Akame Shiju-hataki: Head Over Bull's Eyes 赤目四十八滝

 by Alan Wiren

 Romantic!
 If I had to sum up a visit to Akame Shiju-hataki in a single word, that would be it.
-It is one of the places in Japan where nature has been left unspoiled.
+Akame Shiju-hataki is one of what are traditionally considered the "Top 48" waterfall areas in Japan (shijuha meaning "48"), and is one place in Japan where nature has been left unspoiled.
 In the middle of it, you can easily appreciate why Shinto philosophy attributes a divine spirit to such places and even to the rocks, trees, winds, and waters they comprise.

 The bus, however, runs infrequently and, on my last visit, a typhoon had washed out a section of the road suspending bus service altogether for repairs.
 I had no choice but to walk.